alexbevi/alexbevi.github.com/source/_posts/2020-03-30-working-around-mongodb-stitchs-max-async-work-queue-limit.markdown

 };
 ```

-The number of items to process (based on `maxItems` again) will now be broken up into batches (`BATCH_SIZE`) and using [`Promise.all()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) all the operations in a batch will be fulfilled before another batch is processed.
+The number of items to process (based on `maxItems` again) will now be broken up into batches (of `BATCH_SIZE` size).
+Following this, [`Promise.all`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) will execute all the operations in a batch and ensure they are all fulfilled before another batch is processed.

 This method allows the workload to be artificially throttled to allow `maxItems` operations to be executed.
 Let's try running our webhook again for 9000 items: